Pujan77/ESX_CommunityService/README.md

         TriggerClientEvent('QBCore:Notify', src, "You must be a Police!", "error") end end)
---step 3
+# step 3
-start resource
+3. start resource
-good to go
+4. good to go

 # usage:
-/comserv id time (to give community service as admin) /endcomserv id ( to end community service as admin) /communityserv id time (as police)
+1. /comserv id time (to give community service as admin)
+2. /endcomserv id ( to end community service as admin)
+3. /communityserv id time (as police)
-/endcommserv id (as police to end community service)
+4. /endcommserv id (as police to end community service)